Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Appendix

-Then we prove the following. \begin{theorem} The multistage-static problem is weakly time consistent, but not strongly time consistent. \end{theorem} We first prove that the multistage-static problem is weakly time consistent. \begin{lemma} The multistage-static problem is weakly time consistent, and both the multistage-static and multistage-dynamic problems have optimal value 2. \end{lemma} \proof{Proof} Note that
+We first prove that the multistage-static problem is weakly time consistent. \begin{lemma} The multistage-static problem is weakly time consistent, and both the multistage-static and distributionally robust DP problems have optimal value 2. \end{lemma} \proof{Proof : } Note that

 It follows from Observation \ref{singletonian} that $\cM_1$ consists of the single probability measure $Q_1$ such that $Q_1(1) = Q_1(3) = \frac{1}{2}$.
 It follows from Theorem\ \ref{Scarfold} and a straightforward calculation that